ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/ui-extensions-sales-forecast.md

 Before using the web service [!INCLUDE[prod_short](includes/prod_short.md)] compresses transactions by **Item No.** and **Posting Date** based on the value in the **Period Type** field in the **Sales and Inventory Forecast Setup** page.

 ## <a name="AnchorText"> </a>Create and use your own predictive web service for sales and inventory forecasts
 You can also create your own predictive web service based on a public model named **Forecasting model for Microsoft Business Central**.
-This predictive model is available online in the Azure AI Gallery.
-To use the model, follow these steps:
+Tento prediktivní model je k dispozici online v AI Azure Gallery.
+Chcete-li model použít, postupujte takto:

 1. Open a browser and go to the [Azure AI Gallery](https://go.microsoft.com/fwlink/?linkid=828352).
 2. Search for **Forecasting Model for Microsoft Business Central**, and then open the model in Azure Machine Learning Studio.
-3. Use your Microsoft account to sign up for a workspace, and then copy the model.
+3. Použijte svůj účet Microsoft k registraci pracovního prostoru a potom zkopírujte model.
-4. Run the model, and publish it as a web service.
+4. Spusťte model a publikujte jej jako webovou službu.
-5. Make a note of the API URL and API key.
-You will use these credentials for a cash flow setup.
+5. Poznamenejte si API URL a API klíč.
+Tyto přihlašovací údaje použijete pro nastavení cash flow.
 6. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Sales and Inventory Forecast Setup**, and then choose the related link.
 7. Expand the **General** FastTab, and then fill in the API URL and API key fields.